Arcia's game-ending single lifts Brewers over Cubs 5-4 - Philly

 Ryan Braun singled, and Shaw homered for a 4-2 lead.

+"It felt good to score again," Shaw said.
+"It's been three days.
+Hader's first hit was exciting.
+We kind of woke up after that fifth inning."

-Chicago tied the score in the sixth when Javier Baez hit an RBI triple off Jeremy Jeffress and came home when second baseman Eric Sogard's throw skipped wide of third base for an error.
+Chicago tied it in the sixth when Javier Baez hit an RBI triple off Jeremy Jeffress and came home when second baseman Eric Sogard's throw skipped wide of third base for an error.

 TRAINER'S ROOM